HematejaAluru/Myntra_Hackerramp_Contest_Phase1/README.md

 Formula we used: CriticalScore = ConfidenceScore x 10000 + ((Rating x 1000)-(Similarity x 1000))

-Here: ConfidenceScore - Probability of SentimentClassifier Whether it is Positive or Negative
+Here: ConfidenceScore - Probability of SentimentClassifier - Whether the sentence is Positive or Negative

 Here: Rating - Overall Rating of product in the website (between 0 and 5)